Cincinnati Public Schools' buildings and grounds may be rented by the public for use outside of school hours.

 Through partnerships, Cincinnati Public Schools are centers of activity, tailored to each community's individual needs for services, and recreational, educational and cultural opportunities.
 Whenever possible, new buildings were designed with community areas, such as libraries, computer labs, gyms, auditoriums and conference rooms, located away from classroom wings and close to parking lots and main entrances.

-School facilities may be used by groups or organizations for any lawful purpose, as long as the use adheres to Board policies for appropriate use and does not interfere with school operations.
+School facilities may be used by groups or organizations for any lawful purpose, as long as the use adheres to Board policies (7000 Property) for appropriate use and does not interfere with school operations.

-A location agreement is required before filming can take place inside CPS' buildings or on CPS' campuses.
-Contact CPS' Public Affairs Department before contacting schools - (513) 363-0020
+A signed CPS Location Agreement, with proof of liability insurance, is required before filming can take place inside CPS' buildings or on CPS' campuses.
+Contact CPS' Communications and Engagement Office before contacting schools: (513) 363-0020

 In addition, Cincinnati Public Schools may require: